rainyd/assignment_1217/README.md

 You may use the programming language of your choice as well as any 'non-financial' packages.
 That is, you are free to use any third party optimization, statistics or linear algebra libraries, but you should implement your own functions such as Black Scholes or Forward calculations.
 Feel free to email (matthew.chivers@rbccm.com) with any questions.
+Additionally may use any resources you wish (books, websites), but please only seek resources to help understand concepts.
+For example, you may seek out material describing put/call parity, but don’t search for ‘how to calculate implied rate and dividend yield from chain of option prices'.

 The comma delimited input file quotedata.dat <sup>[1](#datasource)</sup> shown below requires some explanation